 - A liquid solar array that places a solar panel on the surface of a body of water and uses a plastic lens to concentrate incoming sunlight

-For more information about the next generation of solar technology and other related topics, look over the links on the next page.
+For more information about the next generation of solar technology and other related topics, look over the links below.